max-niederman/website/content/src/pages/automatic-theming.md

 K-means clustering is well suited for extracting one or two accents for use in a UI, but for most images it will produce bad _system_ colorschemes.
 This is primarily becuase k-means clustering can only extract colors which are actually in the image[^1].

-[^1]: Or the centroid of colors in the image, but it would be highly unusual for a color which isn't very near to one in the image to be found.
+[^1]: This is technically not true.
+Lloyd's algorithm can also extract the centroid of colors in the image, but it would be highly unusual for a color which isn't very near to one in the image to be found.

 It is for this reason that pywal only uses a list of accents without an arguably more useful named color palette (red, green, blue, etc.).
 You want a dangerous action to be colored red?
 Well, sorry, you can't; it's "accent #3" or nothing.